randombk/steamos-teardown/docs/partitions.md

 # Partition Layout and the Read-Only OS Implementation

-## Redundant System Copies
+## Two System Copies

 **SteamOS is comprised of two full copies, called 'Image A' and 'Image B'.**

 The system will have one of the images chosen as the 'active' side, and will consistently boot from that image until it is told to swap via `steamos-bootconf`.
 Each image has its own set of system root, EFI, and configuration partitions.
-With the exception of the `/home` partition, all other files will be swapped out if the image changes.
+The `/home` partition is shared across both sides, though files in the `/var` partition are synced under normal operation.

 * Which image is currently active can be found using `steamos-bootconf list-images` or `findmnt -no partlabel /`.
 * We can reboot into the 'other' image using the `steamos-set-bootmode reboot-other` command.
+However, this is not recommended.
   * Unlike most other SteamOS commands, this one is a binary application as it's a `suid` application.
+* We see how this setup maps to the idea of "slots" in the [RAUC Update mechanism used by SteamOS](system-updates.md).

+This setup is ultimately there to support the [SteamOS Atomic Update mechanism](system-updates.md), and despite initial appearances is *not* there for redundancy.

 ## Partition Table